system76/docs/_articles/yubikey_fde.md

 ## Configure Challenge-Response for your Yubikey

-To enable challenge-response on your Yubikey, type the following command:
+The command below will enable challenge-response on your Yubikey.
+This configures slot 2 for challenge-response, and leaves slot 1 alone.
+Slot 1 is used for the Yubikey's default Static password.
+We don't need to modify the default behavior for this guide.

     ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -oserial-api-visible

-This configures slot 2 for challenge-response, and leaves slot 1 alone.
+If prompted, type **y** to commit the changes.

 ## Check LUKS Header for Available Key Slots

 Before modifying the LUKS header to add the Yubikey's challenge response, it's a good idea to see which slots are available.

+First, run **lsblk** to list your current partition table.

+Every system is different, but you should see something similar to:

+    NAME                  MAJ:MIN  RM  SIZE RO  TYPE  DISK sda                   8:0       0   20G  0  disk
+    ├─sda1                8:1       0  498M  0  part  /boot
+    ├─sda2                8:2       0 15.5G  0  part
+    | └─cryptdata       253:0       0 15.5G  0  crypt
+    |   └─data-root     253:1       0 15.5G  0  lvm   /
+    └─sda3                8:3       0    4G  0  part
+      └─cryptswap       253:2       0    4G  0  crypt [SWAP]

+Look for a partition of type: **crypt**.
+In this example, the associated partition is **/dev/sda2**.
+This example is from a freshly installed Pop!_OS 18.04 system, so you should see something very similar.

-To see which slots are available, please run:
+To see which Key Slots are available on this partition, run:

-    sudo cryptsetup luksDump /dev/sda1 | grep Slot
+    sudo cryptsetup luksDump /dev/sda2 | grep Slot

-Replace **/dev/sda1** with the path to your desired FDE partition.
+Replace **/dev/sda2** with the path to your encrypted partition identified in the previous step with **lsblk**.

 You should see something similar to: